 You can contact Copper State Credit Union to report fraudulent activity at 623.580.6000.
 Take notes while you're on the call.
 If you download this checklist, you'll have access to a notes section where you can document date, time, and action steps taken.

 Review activity on all other accounts at all institutions.

 The random company who has your mortgage loan, that credit card you haven't used in a year, and every other place where you have even just a savings account... check them all!

 -Modified phone or email address

 -Any new debit or credit cards that have recently been ordered

-It’s likely that affected accounts, or maybe all accounts, will be closed and replacements opened to avoid further theft.
-This is especially the case for the most prevalent type of financial fraud in 2021 - Card Cracking.
+It’s likely that affected accounts, or maybe all accounts, will be closed and replaced.
+This ensures that all compromised account numbers and related information can't continue to cause you further liability.
+This is especially the case for the top money scam of 2021 - card cracking.

 Consider a password manager for encrypted storage of your online banking information.
 Never reuse passwords for more than one site, and never use your email address or account number as part of your password.
-Hackers love to find a Word document full of usernames and passwords.
-Writing them down on a notebook isn’t much better!
+Hackers love when they find a Word document full of usernames and passwords.
+Writing them down on a notebook in your desk drawer isn’t much better...

 You'll place a “fraud alert” on your file and request a copy of your free credit report.
 Other options include a free “credit freeze” as well as a paid option for a “credit lock.”
 You can discuss these with the bureaus directly to see what the best fit is for your situation.

 • Equifax: 1-800-525-6285 or www.equifax.com